How does retrieval coverage change between basic RAG and advanced agentic RAG?

 |---|---|---|

-| | The system fetches the top K documents based on the initial query vector. | Agents engage in multiple rounds, generating sub-queries and interacting with the retrieval system repeatedly to deepen knowledge. |
+| Retrieval Depth | Single-shot retrieval.
+The system fetches the top K documents based on the initial query vector. | Multi-round, iterative, or recursive retrieval.
+Agents engage in multiple rounds, generating sub-queries and interacting with the retrieval system repeatedly to deepen knowledge. |

-| Handling Complex Queries | Fails significantly on multi-hop questions that require aggregating evidence from multiple documents. | Designed to handle multi-hop and multifaceted queries by decomposing the complex question into simpler sub-queries. |
+| Handling Complex Queries | Fails significantly on multi-hop questions that require aggregating evidence from multiple documents.
+It often lacks the procedural logic to handle comparative or analytical questions. | Designed to handle multi-hop and multifaceted queries by decomposing the complex question into simpler sub-queries.
+This allows for parallel retrieval along different reasoning paths to ensure all facets of the query are covered. |

-| Memory | Retrieval is usually self-contained per query, though conversational history may be integrated into the prompt for multi-turn dialogue. | Supports session-level memory and long-term memory.
+| Memory | Retrieval is usually self-contained per query, although conversational history may be integrated into the prompt for multi-turn dialogue. | Supports session-level memory and long-term memory.
 This allows the agent to track task state and context across multiple interactions, leading to more context-aware query planning and augmented retrieval. |

-ROZZ's RAG chatbot implements the foundational single-shot retrieval approach, using vector embeddings in Pinecone to fetch relevant content from client websites.
-While this basic RAG architecture efficiently handles straightforward visitor questions, the system's true innovation lies in what happens next: logged questions feed into ROZZ's GEO pipeline to generate optimized Q&A pages, creating a feedback loop that expands the retrievable knowledge base over time.
+| ROZZ's approach | ROZZ's RAG chatbot uses vector embeddings in Pinecone to fetch content from client websites.
+Logged questions feed into ROZZ's GEO pipeline to generate optimized Q&A pages, creating a feedback loop that expands the retrievable knowledge base over time. | The advanced RAG architecture leverages iterative retrieval loops to deepen knowledge and expand coverage.
+The GEO pipeline generates context-rich Q&A content that broadens retrievable knowledge over time. |

 2. Query Fidelity and Refinement